RTIInternational/SMART/smart-docs/docs/tutorial-new-project.rst

 |project-adv-set-nonclassifier|

 .. note::
 	* You may be wondering...
 "Can I make a project with both a classifier and a large number of labels?"
 The answer is yes, SMART will let you do that.
-However, the Active Learning and model portions of SMART only turn on when it deems you have randomly labeled **at least one of each possible label**, and even then it will likely not be very accurate until it has a representative sample of each label.
-So the more labels you have... the more you have to label!
-This is why we don't reccomend enableing the classifier option in SMART for projects with more than 5 labels.
+However, the active learning and model components of SMART only turn on when it deems you have **at least one labeled observation per category**.
+Even then, the model will likely be inaccurate until there are a sufficient number of labeled observations per category.
+For this reason, we do not recommend enabling the classifier component for projects with more than 5 label categories.

 .. tip::

 	The data used in this tutorial is shipped with SMART and can be found in the ``smart/demo/`` directory.
-To upload this file, click the "Choose File" button and select ``cat-example.csv``:
+To upload this file, click the "Choose File" button and select ``cat-example.csv``.

 .. |project-start| image:: ./nstatic/img/smart-newproject-start.png